- Communication: Coach the Builder

 - How did the groups figure out who would do what?

 - Was there a leader?
 Or did everyone pitch in?

 - What was the most difficult part of the task?
 The easiest?

 - How can you apply what you learned to projects you’re currently working on?

 Depending on the mix of the group participating in the activity, you may have some different follow-up questions.
 For example:

 - For individuals: Based on this activity, what communication strategies are the most helpful from a leader?

 - For supervisors: In this activity, where did communication break down?
 How did it impede the building process?

 - For executives: As a builder, what did you need from the leader that you weren’t getting?
 As a leader, how accurately were your instructions carried out?
 How can you improve accuracy and understanding?

-These three leadership activities help to build some of the skills world-class leaders need most: communication, accountability, and problem-solving.
+These three leadership development activities help build some of the skills world-class leaders need most: communication, accountability, and problem-solving.
 They are valuable for individuals at any level of an organization, from the executive team to individual contributors.
 With each leadership activity, team members learn to work more effectively, raising performance across the entire organization.